liqd/adhocracy3/docs/concepts.rst

     comment, but also users or individual rates.

 resource type
-    Think of a resource type as a blueprint, and a :term:`resource` as the actual building you build by following the blueprint.
+    Think of a resource type as a blueprint, and a resource as the actual building you build by following the blueprint.
 Example:
     The proposal "Better food in the cafeteria" would have the type ``adhocracy_core.resources.proposal.IProposal``.
 Note that all
-    resources of the same type have the same :term:`sheets <sheet>`, so there might be a lot of similar types with slightly different sheets (e.g. a simple proposal, a proposal with a budget, a proposal with a geographical location, ...).
+    resources of the same type have the same sheets, so there might be a lot of similar types with slightly different sheets (e.g. a simple proposal, a proposal with a budget, a proposal with a geographical location, ...).

 sheet
-    Sheets are the features of :term:`resources <resource>`.
+    Sheets are the features of resources.
 A proposal may for example have the sheet ``adhocracy_core.sheets.title.ITitle`` that allows it to have a title and the sheet ``adhocracy_core.sheets.comment.ICommentable``